MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/cluster-resource-override.md

                       env: prod
     ```

     This example distributes resources across all clusters labeled with `env: prod`.
-As the changes are implemented, the corresponding `ClusterResourceOverride` configurations will be applied to the designated clusters, triggered by the selection of matching cluster role resource, `secret-reader`.
+As the changes are implemented, the corresponding `ClusterResourceOverride` configurations will be applied to the designated clusters.
+The selection of a matching cluster role resource, `secret-reader`, triggers the application of the configurations to the clusters.

-2. Apply the `ClusterResourcePlacement` using the `kubectl apply` command.
+2. Apply the `ClusterResourcePlacement` resource by using the `kubectl apply` command:

     ```bash
     kubectl apply -f cluster-resource-placement.yaml
     ```

-3. Verify the `ClusterResourceOverride` object applied to the selected resources by checking the status of the `ClusterResourcePlacement` resource using the `kubectl describe` command.
+3. Verify that the `ClusterResourceOverride` object was applied to the selected resources by checking the status of the `ClusterResourcePlacement` resource via the `kubectl describe` command:

     ```bash
     kubectl describe clusterresourceplacement crp
     ```

-    Your output should resemble the following example output:
+    Your output should resemble the following example:

     ```output
     Status: